-Minnesota carriers were awarded a total of \$38.8 million, the 12th largest dollar amount in the nation.
+Minnesota carriers were awarded a total of 38.8 million, the 12^{th} largest dollar amount in the nation.
 Minnesota also has the largest total number of carriers receiving funding, at 16.
+1

-LTD participated in this auction and was among the 103 providers listed as provisional winners.
-LTD will receive \$1,104,440.80 over a ten-year period to build a network capable of delivering 25/3, low latency broadband to the 840 locations in the Funded Areas upon completion of certain post-auction requirements.
-One of these requirements is for LTD to be designated an ETC in the Funded Areas by February 25, 2019.
+Broadband participated in this auction and was among the 103 providers listed as provisional winners.
+Broadband will receive \$428,117 over a ten-year period to build a network capable of delivering both the data and voice services that meets or exceeds the public obligations of 100mb and low latency tiers to the 128 locations in the Funded Areas upon completion of certain post-auction requirements.
+One of these requirements is for Broadband to be designated an ETC in the Funded Areas by February 25, 2019.

-On October 22, 2018, LTD requested an ETC designation for these Funded Areas, which will be given a Study Area Code upon final FCC authorization of CAF II funding.
-Through its Application, and supporting documents, LTD seeks an Order from the Minnesota Public Utilities Commission ("MPUC" or "Commission") which designates LTD an ETC in the Funded Areas in the census block groups listed in Exhibit A, pursuant to § 214(e) of the Communications Act of 1934.
+On October 30, 2018, Broadband requested an ETC designation for these Funded Areas, which will be given a Study Area Code upon final FCC authorization of CAF II funding.
+Through its Application, and supporting documents, Broadband seeks an Order from the Minnesota Public Utilities Commission ("MPUC" or "Commission") which designates Broadband's an ETC in the Funded Areas in the census block groups listed in Exhibit A, pursuant to § 214(e) of the Communications Act of 1934.

-&lt;sup>1 See August 28, 2018 FCC Connect America Fund State Results Summary, Attachment B.
+1 See August 28, 2018 FCC Connect America Fund State Results Summary, Attachment B.

-On December 12, 2018, the Minnesota Department of Commerce filed comments on LTD's petition.
+On December 11, 2018, the Minnesota Department of Commerce filed comments on Broadband's petition.